MountainGod2/chaturbate_poller/README.md

 ## Contributing

 Contributions are welcome!
-If you'd like to contribute:
+To contribute:

 1. Fork the repository.
-2. Create a new feature branch.
+2. Create a feature branch.
-3. Submit a pull request.
+3. Submit a pull request, ensuring tests and coding standards are met.

-Please ensure that any changes pass tests and follow coding guidelines.

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more information.
+See the [LICENSE](LICENSE) file for more details.